KC English Dance Schedule

 * Bring Drinks/Snacks! because that much dancing makes everyone hungry/thirsty.
 At the Jane Austen Ball, snacks are provided, but the normal, indoor dances are totally potluck.

 * Guests are ALWAYS welcome!
 Encourage friends attending for the first time to show up 15 minutes prior to start time so that we can go over the basics with them, because it'll be harder to catch on if they skip the beginning portions of the evening's lesson plan.
+Dances are all taught on the spot.
+I am not constructing elaborate lesson plans these days, though, as attendance is wildly variable

 * Beginner basics overview: 15 minutes prior to dance, if needed

 * Attire: Our regular dances are casual to dressy (long sleeves and jeans are likely to make you overheat, but your choice).
 Wear comfortable shoes that fasten securely to the foot and won't cause blisters.
-I've never seen anyone last long in heels, but if you're determined to try (there's always someone who assures me they'll be fine in heels), I strongly advise you keep a pair of tennis shoes in your trunk as backup.
+I've never seen anyone last long in heels, but if you're determined to try (there's always someone who assures me they'll be fine in heels), I strongly advise you keep a pair of sneakers in your trunk as backup.

 Anything labeled a Ball will involve fancy dress.
 If there's a ball coming up, check my blog from October 2013 for ideas on something fancy in Regency style.
 Skirt hems should fall no longer than the top of your foot to avoid trip hazards.